Paul Hough

 Paul Hough is an English film director.
 He is best known for creating and directing the 2002 documentary The Backyard.
 He is the son of director John Hough.

 In 2007 he directed the short film The Angel.
-In 2012, he directed thriller The Human Race, which premiered at the Fantasia International Film Festival in Montreal, and was released worldwide in 2013 by Anchor Bay.
+In 2012, Hough directed the thriller The Human Race, which had its world premiere at the Fantasia International Film Festival in Montreal.

 Hough directed a musical special for television series League of Steam called "The Invitation To Armageddon".
 The episode was nominated for various awards and won awards at DragonCon and WebAsia.
 He also directed the music video "Enemy" for Chris Jericho's band Fozzy.

 His Google panel contains erroneous film credits as an actor, which are in fact of the actor Paul Courtenay Hyu.
 Google have been informed but appear to move slowly.